 As if it doesn’t take so much time and courage to finally get a sleep training plan going, it seems illness threatens to put a wrench in your plans and progress!
 Since it can take so much motivation to start sleep training in the first place, illness often stops the process short, and parents struggle to resume training again.
 Or perhaps you have only recently “completed” sleep training and are at a loss for how to care for your sick child while still maintaining good sleep habits.

 First of all, evaluate where you are in the sleep training process.
 If it’s in the middle of the first night of training when you discover your son has a fever, I would suggest abandoning all sleep training plans until your child is totally healthy (meaning symptom free for 24-48 hours).
-If, however, you are to the point in sleep training where your child has made substantial progress, then it would make sense to tend to your child as much as and often as is needed, but continue to focus on them falling asleep unassisted whenever safely possible.
+If, however, you are to the point in sleep training where your child has made substantial progress, then it would make sense to tend to your child as much and as often as needed, but continue to focus on them falling asleep unassisted whenever safely possible.

 Keeping up Good Sleep Habits for your Sick Baby

-When your child is ill, whether or not they are sleep trained, it’s vital to attend to every need they have associated with the illness.
+When your child is ill, whether or not they are fully sleep trained, it’s vital to attend to every need they have associated with the illness.
 If the pediatrician approves fever-reducing medicine, use that to comfort your child.
 If your child has a fever and is dehydrated, address that with a feeding (while making sure to try to keep baby awake while being fed).
 Whatever your child needs, fulfill that need!
 Just remember to try to avoid facilitating your child falling asleep.
 Falling asleep needs to be done totally unassisted, and being ill does not preclude a child from being able to fall asleep on their own.
 To the extent safely possible, focus on caring for them, but not helping them fall asleep – caring for a child in this way during illness is a sure fire way to maintain whatever progress your child has made in their sleep training journey.

 Many families are accustomed to bed sharing during illness.
 Instead of bringing your sick child into your bed (and thus helping them fall asleep), keep them in their crib in their room, and simply share the room with them.
 Sleep on an air mattress, bed or couch, and be right there in case they need you all night long (and even for naps, if you wish).
 If you feel that your presence is keeping your child from being able to fall asleep, consider stepping out of the room and watching them on the monitor to make sure they are safe, and as soon as their eyes close and they fall asleep, go in and sleep near them so that you are there for whatever they may need as they wake through the night.
 And after a night waking, leave the room again while they fall back asleep, and return once they are asleep again if it is safe to do so.